jainnidhi/gravity-form-styler/readme.txt

 2. Activate Gravity Forms Styler

 == Frequently Asked Questions ==
-*   What's the requirement for using Gravity Forms Styler? - You need Gravity Forms plugin installed and activated.
+*   What's the requirement for using Gravity Forms Styler? - You need [Gravity Forms](http://www.gravityforms.com/) plugin installed and activated.
+*   Can I build forms with this plugin? - No, you can not.
+This is an addon for Gravity Forms Plugin.
+*   Is it a good fit for a site where I have multiple Gravity Forms? - No. Once you customize the style, it will be applied to all the Gravity Forms on your site.

 == Screenshots ==